bor0/gidti/manuscript/chapter2.md

 X>
 X> Try to think of a real-world scenario and model it using a formal system, and then try to apply a few of the transformation rules in order to demonstrate how we can get from point A to point B.

-[^ch2n1]: Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, ZFC, but first-order logic also has some paradoxes if we allow self-referential statements).
+[^ch2n1]: Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, set theory, but first-order logic also has some paradoxes if we allow self-referential statements).
 We will look into this systems in the next chapter.

 [^ch2n2]: After having introduced ourselves to proofs, you will be given an exercise to prove this fact.